 In such a market situation, where the race to be the first to innovate has become so cut-throat, Patent Landscape Analysis Reports can go a long way.

-A LAR gives clients an analysis of the competitive landscape with regard to the technology in development and what its future looks like.
-The factor that differentiates market leaders from the other players is access to information- and it is this very access that Patent Landscape Analysis Reports supply.
+A LAR gives clients an analysis of the competitive IP landscape regarding the technology in development and what its future looks like to ascertain its industrial applicability.
+The factor differentiating market leaders from the other players is access to information, resulting in a competitive edge to make informed decisions.
+It is this access that Patent Landscape Analysis Reports supply.

-Another important feature of LARs is that they provide is what we call a ‘white space analysis’.
-White space analysis is a tool that enables a company to spot gaps between the products and services it has already sold to customers and the other products or services that company provides.
-After a white space analysis, a company takes a call as to cross-selling or up-selling their products, thus generating revenue.
+Another essential feature of Patent LARs is that they provide what we call a ”white space analysis”.
+White space analysis is a tool that enables a company to spot gaps between the products and services it has already sold to customers and the other products or services that the company provides and helps the company strategise a mechanism to fill out the gaps by identifying the target area where the scope for invention or innovation exists.
+After that, a company carries out ‘White Space Mapping’, an analysis either internally or externally focused, or solely targeted towards determining future trends and applicability, and thus, takes a call as to whether to cross-sell or up-sell their products, thereby generating revenue.

-In simpler words, cross-selling would mean to sell products that complement previously purchased products- for instance, if someone bought a guitar, cross-selling would involve selling them a tuner, protection cover, and a strap; up-selling, on the other hand, would mean selling better, more advanced versions of the products already purchased- for instance, sticking to the previous example of the guitar, up-selling in this context would mean selling a better version of the guitar with higher quality wood, or a built-in amplifier.
+In simpler words, cross-selling would mean to sell products that complement previously purchased products- for instance, if someone bought a guitar, cross-selling would involve selling them a tuner, protection cover, and a strap; up-selling, on the other hand, would mean selling better, more advanced versions of the products already purchased- for instance, sticking to the previous example of the guitar, up-selling in this context would mean selling a better understanding of the guitar with higher quality wood, or a built-in amplifier.